NYUCCL/psiTurk/doc/disclaimer.rst

 using Amazon Mechanical Turk errors in the software, or in your use of the software, can lead to **loss of money**.
-This is the very nature of online research (errors may mean someone will actually do you task and you need to pay them as a result).
+This is the very nature of online research (errors may mean someone will actually do your task and you need to pay them as a result).

-Our belief is that these types of errors can be best limited by having open, peer-reviewable software and the sharing bug reports between labs and research groups.
+Our belief is that these types of errors can be best limited by having open, peer-reviewable software and sharing bug reports between labs and research groups.
 In other words, even if you wrote this software yourself it is possible that some bug could cost you money when getting started.